stephanie-K/practitioner-stories/_docs/SD-work-contributions/future.md

  </details>
 <br>

-<h2 class="top-line">Public and 3rd sector: integrating design and other aspirations</h2>
+<h2 class="top-line" id="public-and-3rd-sector-integrating-design-and-other-aspirations">Public and 3rd sector: integrating design and other aspirations</h2>

 ![screenshot of the part of the big Miro board showing the post it for this theme of the research](/practitioner-stories/images/SDwork/SDwork-fut3.png)
 <p><a href="https://miro.com/app/board/o9J_ldOzA14=/?moveToWidget=3074457352333735749&cot=14" target="_blank">Access the part of the Miro Board represented in the image</a></p>